composer/composer/doc/03-cli.md

   autoloader.
 This is recommended especially for production, but can take a bit of time to run so it is currently not done by default.

-## diag
+## diagnose

-If you think you found a bug, or something is behaving strangely, you might want to run the `diag` command to perform automated checks for many common problems.
+If you think you found a bug, or something is behaving strangely, you might want to run the `diagnose` command to perform automated checks for many common problems.

-    $ php composer.phar diag
+    $ php composer.phar diagnose

 ## help